goodluckoguzie/goodluckoguzie.github.io/projects/predictive-world-models.md

 - **Idle Time:** Second-best performance (only RVO2 idled less), indicating efficient movement without hesitation.
 - **Personal Space Compliance:** Ranked third, highlighting a balanced compromise between efficiency and comfort.

+Quantitatively, the 500-episode evaluation logs recorded:

+- **Success rate:** 463/500 episodes (92.6%) for 2StepAhead-MASPM vs 431/500 (86.2%) for vanilla Dueling DQN (+6.4 percentage points).
+- **Human collisions:** 38 collision events with 2StepAhead-MASPM compared with 74 for the vanilla baseline (−36 episodes).
+- **Personal space compliance:** Mean compliance of 0.83 for 2StepAhead-MASPM, slightly lower than the SFM baseline at 0.88, reflecting the Pareto balance discussed in the paper.

 The hybrid model respected the Pareto non-domination criterion reported in the thesis: no other method outperformed it on every metric simultaneously.

 ---